qwertie/home/misc/Atlas-Shrugged-summary.md

 ### Part 1, Chapter 9

 The morning after, Hank explains that "What I feel for you is contempt.
 But it's nothing, compared to the contempt I feel for myself.
 I don't love you.
 I've never loved anyone.
 I wanted you from the first moment I saw you.
 I wanted you as one wants a whore — for the same reason and purpose.
 I spent two years damning myself, because I thought you were above a desire of this kind.
 You're not.
 You're as vile an animal as I am."
 After his monologue, she bursts out laughing "in joyous amusement", and delivers a monologue of her own.
-"I am an animal who wants nothing but that sensation of pleasure which you despise — but I want it from you.
+"I am an animal who wants nothing but that sensation of pleasure which you despise--but I want it from you.
 You'd give up any height of virtue for it, while I — I haven't any to give up. [...]
 You don't have to fear that you're now dependent upon me.
 It's I who will depend on any whim of yours.
 You'll have me any time you wish, anywhere, on any. terms."
 It's all very sexy, so they have more sex.

-The press does an instant 180 and celebrates the new John Galt (Rio Norte) Line.
-(If you're waiting for Rand to reveal why the media speaks as a single unified, lying voice, don't bother: she won't.)

-Meanwhile, Jim Taggart visits a dime store on his way home, and the young cashier Cherryl Brooks is in awe to meet the president of TT, largely having mistaken Dagny's accomplishments for his (because of how he is described in the press).
+The media does an instant 180 and celebrates the new John Galt (Rio Norte) Line.
+(If you're waiting for Rand to reveal why the media speaks as one unified voice and always supports government policy, don't bother, she won't.)
+Meanwhile, Jim Taggart visits a dime store on his way home, and the young cashier Cherryl Brooks is in awe to meet the president of TT, largely having mistaken Dagny's accomplishments for his (largely thanks to media misrepresentation).
 Enjoying the flattery, he asks her on a date, much of which he spends complaining about Dagny, and badmouthing his friends.
 Cherryl doesn't know what he's talking about, but remains in awe.

 Arriving home in New York, Dagny isn't surprised when Rearden shows up at her apartment.
 After Rearden and Dagny explain to each other how happy and overwhelmed they are with new orders, they enjoy another helping of sex.